Souvik2376/My-Pet-Spotlight/README.md

 ## How to contribute to this project?

-Here are 2 quick and painless ways to contribute to this project:

 * Read contributer.md

-Choose both, make a pull request for your work and wait for it to be merged!!

 ## Getting started
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)